raspberrypi/documentation/remote-access/ssh/scp.md

 ## Copying files from your Raspberry Pi

-Copy the `myfile.txt` from your Raspberry Pi to the current directory on your other computer:
+Copy the file `myfile.txt` from your Raspberry Pi to the current directory on your other computer:

 ```bash
 scp pi@192.168.1.3:myfile.txt .